Parks, Playgrounds, and Outdoor Recreation in West Allis

 Joyce Radtke Skatepark

-This 2.7-acre park is located at the intersection of South 76th Street and West Pierce Street.
+This 2.7-acre park is located at the intersection of South 76th Street and West Pierce Street and features a limestone arch and green space.
 It contains open space, a path, and benches.
+Tree species include maple, linden, elm, oak, pine, spruce, crabapple, and ash.

 Liberty Heights Park & wading pool

 This 13.2-acre park is home to the West Allis Little League and is located at 9621 West Lapham Street.
-Amenities include youth baseball fields, soccer fields and a playground.
-Tree species at this site include locust, ash, sugar maple, hackberry, austrian pine, cottonwood and spruce.
+Amenities include youth baseball fields, a picnic shelter, playground.
+Tree species at this site include pine, elm, maple, cottonwood, spruce, ash, and hackberry.

 This 1.1 acre park is located at 2023 South 75th Street.
 The playground includes a play structure, swings and a small memorial plaza.
-Tree species include chestnut, Austrian pine, black maple, Norway maple, oak, and ash.
+Tree species include pine, maple, honey locust, linden, ash, oak, horse chestnut, and redbud.

 Veterans Memorial Park

 This 1.85-acre park is located at the intersection of West National Avenue and South 70th Street.
-Its amenities include a memorial plaza, a playground, and open space.
+Its amenities include a memorial plaza, a playground, flower beds, bocce court, and the Fitness Court.
+Tree species include oak, elm, linden, ornamental pear, spruce, hackberry, ash, and magnolia.